-Kate Beckinsale’s Cats Mime Intense Boxing Match In ‘WBO’ Costumes
+Kate Beckinsale Enacts Dramatic Boxing Match With Her Cats In ‘WBO’ Costumes

 The garments were constructed out of a durable fabric upon which the caricature of matching muscular, bare-chested men were printed.
 The tiny men were “dressed” in royal blue boxing shorts with white horizontal stripes down each side.
 The shorts were topped with an official looking black belt with a round, gold-printed seal.

-Short and seemingly ineffectual stuffed arms with round red gloves protruded ridiculously from the sides of the torso.
+Short and seemingly ineffectual stuffed arms with round red gloves protruded ridiculously from the sides of the torsos.

 Both of the snazzy ensembles came complete with a dashing blue cape, marked with the letters “WBO.”
-It seems that the acronym may stand for “World Boxing Organization.”
+It seems that the acronym stood for “World Boxing Organization.”

 The slow-motion video contained dramatic and perfectly-timed sound effects to accentuate the drama as it unfolded.